Blog FinTech

 Customers want services that work for them.
 For example, 43% said they’d like to buy insurance online, 46% are interested in online investing, 78% want their banking needs to be serviced online.
 In comparison, 68% seek loans and finances on a digital platform.
 And these are just some of the statistics backing the demand for more inclusive digital services.

 According to Markets and Markets research, North American is expected to have the largest market share of the digital lending software market in 2018-2023.
 It is explained by the high presence of digital lending vendors, and the early adoption of digital financial services in general.
 The financial institutions are monetizing this opportunity as they transform their legacy systems to automated digital lending platforms, improve their loan portfolios and enhance the customer experience with the help of automation.
+This transformation has also increased the demand for an advanced loan management system in Canada, as businesses seek to optimize their lending operations and improve efficiency in a competitive market.

 Responsible lending